astronomer/devrel-public-workshops-archive/README.md

 > [!TIP]
 > If when accessing the forward URL you get an error like `{"detail":"Invalid or unsafe next URL"}`, you will need to modify the forwarded URL.
 Delete everything forward of `next=....` (this should be after `/login?`, ).
 The URL will update, adn then remove `:8080`, so your URL should endd in `.app.github.dev`

-8. Log into the Airflow UI using `admin` as both the username and password.
-It is possible that after logging in you see an error, in this case you have to open the URL again from the ports tab.
+8. It is possible that after opening the Airflow UI you see an error, in this case you have to open the URL again from the ports tab.

 # Exercises